 2.3 mg/day and 1.8 mg/day are adequate amounts of manganese for men and women, respectively.
 Consumption shouldn’t exceed 11 mg/day, as a toxicity can result in nervous system disorders.

 Where can I find manganese in my diet?

-Nuts, whole grains, leafy vegetables, and tea are the best sources of manganese.
+Nuts and seeds, whole grains, leafy vegetables, and tea are the best sources of manganese.

 What does fluoride do for my body?